arh-eu/gds-java-sdk/README.md

 final GDSWebSocketClient client = new GDSWebSocketClient(
-        "wss://127.0.0.1:8443/gate", //the URL of the GDS instance you would like to connect to "user", //the username you would like to use to login to the GDS null, //the password you would like to use to login into the GDS, if null, no authentication will be used "path_to_my_cert_file.p12", //String - the path of the file containing your cert and private key (*.p12).
+        "wss://127.0.0.1:8443/gate", //the URL of the GDS instance you would like to connect to "user", //the username you would like to use to login to the GDS null, //if you use TLS, this value is ignored.
+        "path_to_my_cert_file.p12", //String - the path of the file containing your cert and private key (*.p12).
 If the url does not start 'wss', this value is ignored.
         "My_$3CreT_P4s$W0RĐ", //String - the password for your private key. logger //the logger object